If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 The fiberglass handle material is exceptionally durable and stands up to continuous use.

-In addition, the slimmer handle design makes this compact tool easy for many individuals, even with smaller hands or swinging mobility.
+In addition, the slimmer handle design makes this compact tool easy for many individuals, even those with smaller hands or swinging mobility.

 Pros: